Skip to main content

 Exclusions

 There are two types of exclusions described in the law.
 “Exclusions to reporting” are instances in which a child may suffer harm but for which a mandated reporter is not required to make a report.
-“Exclusions to child abuse” (sometimes called “exclusions to substantiating a report”) are instances in which harm to a child must be reported but for which the investigating team may determine that no child abuse has occurred.
+“Exclusions from child abuse” (sometimes called “exclusions to substantiating a report”) are instances in which harm to a child must be reported but for which the investigating team may determine that no child abuse has occurred.

 EXCLUSIONS TO REPORTING